Auto Accident Settlement

 When Must a Police Report Be Filed in Florida?

 Anytime there is a traffic crash involving a motor vehicle in which the following conditions are met, the responding law enforcement agency must file a Florida Traffic Crash Report, Long Form (HSMV 90010S) pursuant to local statute Section 316.066.
+Under Florida law, you only have 10 days to report a car accident.

 The accident involves: